How SGIC is supporting students

 During the course of your study for the March 2nd to March 27th 2020 session, classes had to be moved to an online platform.
 SGIC is offering online classes at this time due to the global spread of the coronavirus known as COVID-19.
 In order to ensure that you, our valued students, are still able to continue your English language classes, SGIC moved to online classes on Tuesday, March 17th 2020.

 The session starting on March 30th 2020 will be taking place online for the first week of classes.
-This mean, students will be learning online from March 30th 2020 for diploma courses and March 31st 2020 for ESL courses until April 3rd.
+This means students will be learning online from March 30th 2020 for diploma courses and March 31st 2020 for ESL courses until April 17th.
 As the situation continues to change, SGIC will be posting updates to our class schedule on a weekly basis.
-SGIC's goal is to provide our students with English language classes online so that every has the opportunity to continue to learn.
+SGIC's goal is to provide our students with English language classes online so that everyone has the opportunity to continue to learn.
 We will get back to in-person classes as soon as it is reasonably safe for our students and teachers to be back in the classroom.

 As everyone needs to be at home and maintaining social distance, why not try some more online English learning.
 Online learning is a much better way to spend your time than watching Netflix or playing video games or apps on your phone.
 SGIC is still offering many courses online, including diploma classes, that will help you to improve your English, help you keep in contact with people, and keep your mind busy.